Got A Hairy Butt? Learn Why It’s Totally Normal + Get Expert Removal Tips

 While these devices may be okay for legs, bikini, and underarms, I’m not sure I would want to try them myself on my derriere, or other private parts!

 Laser hair removal can also be painful as well and there is a risk of burning, scarring, redness, swelling, and permanent skin damage.

 Many reviewers say to proceed with caution, and they don’t recommend doing it yourself when it comes to your lady bits or anal area.
-“In the wrong hands, laser therapy can be dangerous and the damage outweighs the benefits of hair removal.”

 Many of these DIY home butt hair removal techniques sound a bit sketchy.

 Meredith recommends getting it done by a pro:

 MM: Laser services depend on the region you live in and the area of hair to be removed – there is such a broad spectrum of cost, really.